 Odds & Ends

 On Oct.
-10, 1987, Whalers’ forward Doug Jarvis played his 964th consecutive game, which is still an NHL record to this day.
+10, 1987, Whalers’ forward Doug Jarvis played his 964th consecutive game, which is still an NHL record.
 The 6-2 loss to the Rangers was the final game of his “iron man” streak as he missed Hartford’s next game due to injury.
-This was also the final game of his NHL career as he was sent down to the American Hockey League (AHL) to become a player/coach in Binghamton.
+This was also the last game of his NHL career as he was sent down to the American Hockey League (AHL) to become a player/coach in Binghamton.

-Scotty Bowman set an NHL record for coaches, on Oct.
+Scotty Bowman set an NHL record for coaches on Oct.
 10, 1998, when he began his 27th season behind the bench.
-Bowman broke the longevity mark of 26 coaching season held by Dick Irvin.
+Bowman broke the longevity mark of 26 coaching seasons held by Dick Irvin.
 His Red Wings fell short in a 2-1 loss to the Maple Leafs.

-On that same night, Theoren Fleury scored his 12th career hat trick and added two assists in the Flames’ 5-3 win over the San Jose Sharks, in Tokyo.
+On that same night, Theo Fleury scored his 12th career hat trick and added two assists in the Flames’ 5-3 win over the San Jose Sharks in Tokyo.
 The win was the 300th of head coach Brian Sutter’s career.
 He became the first coach in league history to amass 300 victories after scoring 300 goals as a player.